12 Fresh Foods You Should Never Store Together

 According to the 2019 survey conducted by Pollock Communications and the trade publication Today’s Dietitian avocado is number two on the list of the Top 10 Super Foods for 2019.
 Since avocados can be pricey, it’s important to store them correctly.
 “If your avocados are under-ripe, store them next to bananas.
 The gasses released from the bananas promote ripening,” says Tomlin.
 “If you need to extend the life of an avocado, store it in the refrigerator.
 It will slow the ripening process significantly.”
 For times you get a hankerin’ for a little sliced avocado on a sammie but can’t eat the whole thing, Tomlin suggests storing the cut avocado with the seed intact in an airtight container along with a sliver of an onion.

-Or is it the fridge that hates tomatoes?
 A freshly picked garden tomato is undeniably delicious, but time in the fridge can make it mushy and bland-tasting.
 According to the Academy of Nutrition and Dietetics, tomatoes shouldn’t be stored in the fridge.
 Instead, store at room temperature to preserve their flavor.
-Here are 15 food storage guidelines you didn’t know about.

-Let carrots, celery, and, asparagus take a dip
+Store cut carrots, celery, and, asparagus in water

 Peanut butter on a crunchy stalk of celery is a snack that has stood the test of time (especially if you put raisins atop the peanut butter), but limp celery—not so much.
 Storing it in plastic is a no-no. The ethylene gas it produces has nowhere to go.
 Wrap the celery tightly in foil and after each use, re-wrap it snug.
 Or if you want grab-n-go celery, cut it up into sticks and submerge them in water in an airtight container.
 The same water bath works for cut-up carrot sticks and asparagus.
 Keep the rubber bands around the stems and cut off the fibrous ends.
 They are pretty tough and not tasty anyway.
 Place them in a tall drinking glass with enough water to cover an inch of asparagus.
 Avoid getting sick this winter with these foods that help prevent colds and flu.